ContentGraz/OER/brand-driven-content-strategy-1.md

 ## Message architecture: the translation of brand values into communication goals

 The message architecture is the organizing principle of a brand oriented content strategy.
-With a precisely carved out message architecture an organization can make what is important and valuable to it the basis of actionable communication objectives.
+By precisely carving out a message architecture an organization can define actionable communication objectives based on what is most important and valuable to it.
 A message architecture does not consist of the brand's values themselves.
 It is a guide for external communication.
 It sets the direction of how an organization should communicate with its audience to get its message across.
 “A message architecture is a hierarchy of communication goals; as a hierarchy, they're attributes that appear in order of priority, typically in an outline.”
 (Bloomstein, 2012, S.20) Since all businesses and organizations are dealing with constraints, such as limited time or budget, the message architecture represents the most important communication goals in a prioritized order.

-Margot Bloomstein showed the message architecture of a medical laboratory as an example:
+As an example Margot Bloomstein showed the message architecture of a medical laboratory:

 - Passionate about strategic discovery
     - creative, spirited, inspired